yiisoft/validator/docs/guide/en/conditional-validation.md

 ## `skipOnError` - skip a rule in the set if the previous one failed

-By default, if an error occurs while validating an attribute, all further rules in the set are processed.
+By default, if an error occurs while validating a property, all further rules in the set are processed.
 To change this behavior, use `skipOnError: true` for rules that need to be skipped:

 In the following example, checking the length of a username is skipped if the username is not filled.